Yoake2000/Computer-Documentations/pages/Using supergfxcontrol for GPU mode switching at boot.md

 - # Adding GPU modes selection on Refind Bootloader
 	- Refer to ((6633b1dd-15b1-44ec-ace9-41dae827b72e)).
 -
 - As of [[Jul 25th, 2025]], switching to integrated mode does not work and the dGPU is still active even after logging out and/or restarting.
-I opted to remove everything related to `supergfxcontrol` since the power savings are not that significant imo.
+I opted to remove everything related to `supergfxcontrol` since the power savings are not that significant IMO.
+I tried this to test if switching modes work and al
 -